-Kusama is a Substrate-based blockchain that implements a design similar to the Polkadot Network.
-Kusama is a "canary" network and is referred to as Polkadot's "wild cousin".
-The differences between a canary network and a true test network are related to the expectations of permanence and stability; although Kusama is expected to be more stable than a true test network, like Westend, it should not be expected to be as stable as an enterprise production network like Polkadot.
+Kusama is a Substrate-based blockchain that implements a design similar to the Polkadot network.
+Kusama is a canary network and is referred to as Polkadot's "wild cousin".
+As a canary network, Kusama is expected to be more stable than a test network like Westend, but not as stable as a production network like Polkadot.

 A peer-to-peer networking stack that allows use of many transport mechanisms, including WebSockets (usable in a web browser).

 A FRAME primitive that identifies the source of a dispatched function call into the runtime.

 A consensus mechanism that deters attacks by requiring work on the part of network participants.
-For instance, some proof-of-work systems require participants to use the Ethash function to calculate a hash as a proof of completed work.
+For example, some proof-of-work systems require participants to use the Ethash function to calculate a hash as a proof of completed work.

 A collection of transactions that are not yet included in blocks but have been determined to be valid.

-A semi-trusted (or untrusted but well-incentivized) actor that helps maintain a blockchain network.
+A semi-trusted—or untrusted but well-incentivized—actor that helps maintain a blockchain network.
 In Substrate, validators broadly correspond to the authorities running the consensus system.
 In Polkadot, validators also manage other duties such as guaranteeing data availability and validating parachain candidate blocks.

 An execution architecture that allows for the efficient, platform-neutral expression of deterministic, machine-executable logic.
 WebAssembly can be compiled from many languages, including the Rust programming language.
 Substrate-based chains use a WebAssembly binary to provide portable runtimes that can be included as part of the chain's state.